For most sites, mobile traffic is a majority of total traffic, and smooth navigation for mobile users is critical.

-Our own test showed that the word MENU helps + using a color to make it stand out from the noise can help.
+Our own test showed that the word “MENU” helps, and using a color to make it stand out from the noise can help, too.

 Luis Abreu recommends displaying the full menu as a list all the time: “As long as it’s evident as website navigation, people will still scroll past it and will definitely be immediately exposed to the available options.”

-UX guru Luke Wroblewski has been voicing out against hamburgers on multiple occasions, like here:
+UX guru Luke Wroblewski has critiqued hamburgers on multiple occasions, like here: